XueFuzhao/OpenMoE/README.md

 ```

 We also provide a Colab [tutorial](https://colab.research.google.com/drive/1eIT1rtG7pORRQAYtQoMOAekUg7aZLDdn) demonstrating the jax checkpoint conversion and execution of PyTorch model inference.
 You can experiment with OpenMoE-8B-Chat on Colab directly by [this](https://colab.research.google.com/drive/1xIfIVafnlCP2XVICmRwkUFK3cwTJYjCY)(Note: both require Colab Pro).
-- Running OpenMoE-8B requires ~49GB of memory in float32 or ~23GB in bfloat16(float16 is not recommended because sometimes it will lead to performance degradation).
-It can be executed on a Colab `CPU High-RAM` runtime or an `A100-40GB` runtime, both of which require Colab Pro.
+- Running OpenMoE-8B requires ~49GB of memory in float32 or ~23GB in bfloat16.
+It can be executed on a Colab `CPU High-RAM` runtime or an `A100-40GB` runtime, both of which require Colab Pro.The float16 precision is not recommended because sometimes it will lead to performance degradation.
 - Runing the OpenMoE-34B requries ~89GB of memory in bfloat16 or ~180GB in float32.
 To perform inference on multiple devices/offloading model weights to RAM, please refer to the script [here](script/inference_on_multi_devices.py).
 - A more detailed env setup script can be found [here](env/prepare_env.sh).
 Note: you don't need t5x and Jax dependency if you are using our [huggingface ckpts](https://huggingface.co/OrionZheng/openmoe-8b-chat)